Richard Pankhurst (politician): Personal life

 With his wife Emmeline, he was father to five children: Christabel Pankhurst (1880–1958), Sylvia Pankhurst (1882–1960), Francis Henry (1884–1888), Adela Pankhurst (1885–1961), and Henry Francis (1889–1910).
 His daughters all became suffragettes.
 Through his daughter Sylvia, he is the great-grandfather of Helen Pankhurst and grandfather of Richard Pankhurst, who shares his name.

+Additionally, Richard Pankhurst was also an active Freemason, being a founding member of St. George Lodge No.1170 in 1867 located in Manchester and under the jurisdiction of the United Grand Lodge of England (UGLE).

 In popular culture

 Pankhurst appears as a character in the 1974 BBC television drama Shoulder to Shoulder.
 He is played by Michael Gough.